jacopofar/godot-tilegame/README.md

 - [x] Define an inventory as a shared property in autoload
 - [x] Read id-name inventory mapping from a JSON, with human-readable string ids and arbitrary equip metadata
 - [x] ~~Move catalogue logic in its own AutoLoad~~ in hindsight, is not needed
+- [ ] Show a menu when the user presses ESC or clicks on a corner, with list of items and save option
 - [ ] Implement game saving under `User://`
+- [ ] Add script to process the map and assign each object an identifier, reorganize project folders in script, tutorial and game.
+- [ ] Use the id to allow treasure chests to store their state globally to be saved
 - [ ] Have player spawn in saved position
 - [ ] Allow dialogues and choices using the message bubble (note: check other dialogue plugins)
 - [ ] Allow map switching, maybe push the map to its own scene and load it in Main